THE STAR CATALOGUE AND ATLAS OF JOHANNES HEVELIUS

 naked-eye instruments.

 JOHANNES HEVELIUS was a wealthy brewer from Danzig, now Gdańsk, Poland.
 In the 1640s he set out to enlarge and improve upon the star catalogue of the Danish astronomer Tycho Brahe.
 Hevelius observed from a platform built over the roofs of three adjacent properties that he owned, using naked-eye instruments such as a quadrant and sextant.
 He was assisted from 1663 by his second wife, Elizabeth (c.1646/7–c.1693).
-In 1679 a fire destroyed much of the building but his precious catalogue was saved.
+In 1679 a fire destroyed much of the building and his instruments but his precious catalogue was saved.
 This, along with his star atlas, was in the process of being printed when Hevelius died in 1687.
 Elizabeth supervised its final publication in 1690.

 Hevelius’s master work came in three parts: an introduction called Prodromus Astronomiae, which included descriptions of new constellations he had invented; the catalogue of 1,564 stars, called Catalogus Stellarum Fixarum, divided into 56 constellations (for a table see here); and the star atlas, Firmamentum Sobiescianum